Teesside University: History

 The 1960s were years of sweeping change.
 By the end of the decade the first two "Teesside University" campaigns had begun: the first, from the early 1960s to 1966, and the second, from 1967 to 1972.
 Spates of enthusiasm were killed off on each occasion by the scepticism of then-Minister of Education, Anthony Crosland, and Margaret Thatcher's defining white paper, respectively.
 The latter effectively shelved plans for the erection of any new institution in the United Kingdom, until the 1980s at least.

 On campus, one of the most visible major developments for the college was an extension in 1963 which featured an 11-storey "skyscraper".
 The college also acquired the neighbouring former High School of 1877.
 The college briefly restyled itself as "Constantine College of Technology", before becoming "Teesside Polytechnic" (Britain's 13th Polytechnic) in 1969.
 At that point, the institution ran seventeen degree courses.

 A merger with Teesside College of Education took place in the 1970s along with the purchase of Flatts Lane.
 The Clarendon Building was added in 1973, as was the Stephenson Building in 1976.
 Both of these buildings remained in use for the Polytechnic's long-awaited conversion into a university.
-That happened on 16 June 1992, when Teesside Polytechnic became the University of Teesside, one of the UK's first new universities following that year's Further and Higher Education Act.
+That happened on 16 June 1992, when Teesside Polytechnic became the University of Teesside, one of the UK's first new universities following the Further and Higher Education Act 1992.